 What Is a Housing Bubble?

 To better understand if there’s a real estate bubble we need to first understand what exactly a housing bubble is.

 A housing bubble forms when home prices rise higher than the market’s fundamentals can justify.
-Fueled by speculation rather than inherent demand for housing, these artificially high property values prove unsustainable into the future.
+Fueled by speculation rather than inherent demand for housing, these artificially high property values prove unsustainable over time.

 Imagine a neighborhood that appreciates steadily for eight years in a row.
 Speculators notice, and begin offering a premium for those homes greater than their market value, increasing demand.
 In turn, homeowners begin selling at inflated prices because of the increased demand.
 Homebuyers start scrambling to buy into the neighborhood, worrying they’ll get priced out if they wait any longer.

 Housing Bubble Timeline